 Early censuses contain personal names, but for reasons of privacy, personal details from most censuses were destroyed after the statistical data was used; see Census and Statistics Act 1905, Part IV section 12 (1)

-The option to have a return saved for posterity was introduced only in the 2001 census.
+The option to have personally-identified data saved for posterity was introduced in 2001.
 From the Australian Bureau of Statistics website:

 Pre-Federation population counts

 The first population counts held in colonial New South Wales were called musters, but excluded military personnel.
 See the Family History guide for more information about what is available in the Library.